mrbrightsides/planets-ai/README.md

 - ⚡ Human–AI Collaboration – Designed to show AI not as a tool, but as a creative partner.

+- ⚙ AI Coding – your partner to code everything.
+It's time for you to shine.</p>

-- 🌍 Part of the RANTAI Ecosystem – Serving as the “creative gateway” connecting other AI & Web3 projects.
+- 🌍 Part of the ELPEEF Platform – Serving as the “creative gateway” connecting other AI & Web3 projects.

 But here’s the twist —
 Each AI can channel different models through the AI Gateway, including: